The Montgomery County Free Clinic Fund

-We purchased the former MainSource Financial Group Branch Bank located on 816 South Mill Street at the northeast corner of Mill St. and Elmore St. It is just a few houses south of the Milligan Memorial Church, site of the current CNS Well-Baby and Adult Clinics.
-We soon will begin to transform it into the Dr. Mary Ludwig Free Clinic.
-The building will be expanded from 3,796 square feet to 5,631 square feet.
-Click HERE to download the site and floor plans for the new clinic.
+We have completed a complete overhaul of the former MainSource Financial Group Branch Bank located on 816 South Mill Street at the northeast corner of Mill St. and Elmore St. The clinic is just a few houses south of the Milligan Memorial Church, site of the former CNS Well Baby and Adult Clinics.
+We expanded the building 3,796 square feet to 5,631 square feet.
+Tour the Clinic here.

 What about the hospital?